 Now on to the Date Ideas:

 - Play “Would You Rather?”
 You will learn a lot about a person that you never knew when they are faced with a crazy question . . . you can find a lot of questions here.
+This is a good way to switch up game night instead of playing cards, you can turn a game into a conversation!

-- Forget Wine and Cheese . . . how about a Chocolate Tasting night?
+- Forget Wine Tasting and Cheese . . . how about a Chocolate Tasting night?
 You can get all the info right here, along with a cute printable to make it happen.

 - Watch a sports game together (or record one on the DVR and watch it together later).
 Eat nachos and hot dogs and cheer for your favorite team.
 Make bets on who will win and choose a fun prize for the winner.
+This is something that you can do with your family members but it’s also a great addition for late-night date ideas.

 - Give each other massages.
 Bonus points if you use Google or YouTube to learn some proper techniques on how to give massages.